 ABOUT<- - ->COMPOSITIONS<- - ->ORDER<- - ->NEWS / IDEAS<- - ->CONTACT

-I began Ascension Cantata when I was stuck at home during Hurricane Sandy as a "for fun" project, and completed it soon after.
+I began Ascension Cantata when I was stuck at home during a storm as a "for fun" project, and completed it soon after.
 This cantata, on a beautiful libretto by my collaborator, Australian poet Robin Muir-Miller, and inspired by J.S.
 Bach's early chorale cantatas (BWV 131 in particular), is currently seeking premiere.

 A Child in Nature, a secular choral work on a poem by my collaborator, Australian poet Robin Muir-Miller, received its premiere in October 2012 with The Esoterics, Eric Banks, director.
 More info and full TEXT here.